-1. Good attendance is a requirement of this course and of academic success generally.
-If you are unable to attend class, please email me to confirm the reason for your absence.
-As a student, it is your responsibility to find out what you missed in class from Moodle and/or your classmates.

-2. Good attendance means more than simply being present physically during class time.
+- Good attendance is a requirement of this course and of academic success generally.
+As a student, it is your responsibility to find out what you missed in class from Moodle and/or your classmates. - 2.
+Good attendance means more than simply being present physically during class time.
 It means coming to class prepared, having read the assigned material(s) for the day, and showing respect to all the other members of the class by being attentive.
-Disruptive activities - for instance, habitually arriving late or leaving early - will not be tolerated.
+Disruptive activities for instance, habitually arriving late or leaving early will not be tolerated. - 3.
+Students are required to check the Moodle site for this course regularly.
+Students should check it before each class to stay informed concerning course updates, readings, and announcements.
+It is the responsibility of the student, not the instructor, to print off readings and assignments from Moodle as necessary.

-3. Cell phones are to be and kept out of sight and silent at all times.
-Failure to comply with this rule will result in your removal from class.
+- 4. Cell phones are to be and kept out of sight and silent at all times.
 This means that cell phones may be used only as a learning resource- any phone calls, texts or other distracting behavior will not be tolerated.

-4. All formal assignments are to be submitted as hard copies- This means that any electronic submissions of assignments will be docked 5%.

-5. All assignments are to be submitted by the assigned date.
+Failure to comply with this rule may result in your removal from class. - 5.
+Assignments, unless done in-class, are to be typed in MLA format with proper documentation and handed in on time.
+Marks will be deducted 2% for improper formatting or lack of citation.
+Papers without names will not be marked. - 6.
+All formal assignments are to be submitted as hard copies This means that any electronic submissions of assignments will be docked 2%.
+Only Video Conference students are able to submit assignments electronically to me without penalty at LBrazier@gprc.ab.ca - 7.
+All assignments are to be submitted by the assigned date and at the beginning of class.
 Late assignments will be penalized 10% per day, with weekends counting as one day.
 After three days, I will no longer accept the assignment for marking.
 I will grant extensions for assignments in extenuating circumstances only.
 Last-minute requests for extensions will not be granted unless medical/or other professional documentation can be provided.
-Please note that I will not accept any unsubmitted assignments after I have handed back marked assignments to the class.
-(Turnaround time for marked assignments is usually about one week).

-6. Students should avoid making travel plans until after the exam schedule has been set.
+Please note that I will not accept any late assignments after I have handed back marked assignments to the class.
+(Turnaround time for marked assignments is usually about one week). - 8.
+Students should avoid making travel plans until after the exam schedule has been set.
 All tests and quizzes/unit tests/exams MUST be written at the scheduled times unless PRIOR arrangements have been made with the instructor.
 A missed test (exam) will result in a score of ZERO on that test (exam).
 Only in very specific cases may student be given an opportunity to make up a missed exam (student may be presented with a different version of the exam).
 Doctor, lawyer or police documentation may be required.
 The final exam is 3 hours long and is scheduled by the registrars' office during GPRC Exam weeks.
 Do not book vacation in this time period.
 The registrar will release the exam schedule during the semester; please note that absolutely no alternative examination dates will be considered except in the case of a medical emergency.